All Articles | HomePage

 In fact, those verging-on-the-50s folk who need to juggle their rents & mortgages and/or who have younger children who need constant/regular investment of time and energy, have pretty much no time (and consequently, the inclination) to venture down this path.

 How much investment do you need to put into this "healthy setup activities" for the future?
-(And remember, NOT putting in this investment beginning right now, means that somebody has to pay the price -in real dollar terms (the state, your family and/or you?) as well you as in pain/quality-of-life, etc- down the track, when you are older.)
+(And, while weighing up the pros and cons of this biohacking gig), NOT putting in this investment beginning right now, means that somebody has to pay the price -in real dollar terms (the state, your family and/or you?) as well as you eventually: in pain/quality-of-life, etc- down the track, when you are older.)

 How long can you (or should you) wait till you start seriously fortifying yourself for the older years?
-Do you call this obsession with being strong "craziness" and move on to doing the "urgent & important" things of today: the housekeeping or mowing the lawn?
+Do you call this obsession with being healthy and strong as some "craziness" and move on to doing the "more urgent & important" things of today: the dusting the shelves or mowing the lawn?

 Should (or can) you wait till you're 65 or 70 before taking up building up your legs, back and general musculature?
 Or can you kick that can even further down the road?
 (Answer: no you can't.)

-The thing is (and this is something I realize daily as I see some of the older people around me working hard, almost desperately, struggling to improve their failing body-parts), the older you get before you get to work on setting up your "bodily infrastructure" (about which I will come to later in this article), the harder it becomes to make any visible headway.
+The thing is (and this is something I realize daily as I see some of the older people around me at the gym working hard, almost in desperation, struggling to improve their failing body-parts), the older you get before you get to work on setting up your "bodily infrastructure" (about which I will come to later in this article), the harder it becomes to make any visible headway.

 It's part of what the diagram below indicates:

 That "Disability Threshold" lies at a very individual and personal juncture for each of us.
-For some, because they have been developing some serious muscle and strength, they will be on the green area, unlikely to ever hit that disabled state before they drop.
+For some, because they have been developing some serious muscle and strength, they will stay on the green area, unlikely to ever hit that disabled state before they drop.
 For others (and unfortunately, that means most people that you see around you), that red-band can be very close to 'today'.
-(I see that in people in my so-called "educated and informed" social circle, one falling/tumbling over at barely a year over 60).
+(I see that in people even in my so-called "educated and informed" social circle, one falling --actually tumbling over-- at barely a year over 60.
+And here's what the CDC says about falls in the elderly).

 It takes a "village" of care to biohack this child (you) into an energized, capable, independent, and indeed, magnificent older human being.

-Start by getting tested: I always recommend that your doctor gives you clearance before undertaking any of the Biohacking strategies that I follow.
+Start by getting tested: I always recommend that your doctor gives you clearance before undertaking any of the Biohacking strategies that I subscribe to (yes, do) -- might be a nice time to tell you that I'm not a medical practitioner.

-Your doctor may put you through a Fat, muscle, bone density, bodycomposition, but that's highly unlikely.
+Your doctor may put you through a fat, muscle, bone density, bodycomposition test but that's highly unlikely.
 Instead, they will take your bloodpressure, perhaps measure your fitness level, and then decide if you're up to getting into any serious kind of workout practice.
 They may even recommend that you start walking the block to build up your fitness!
 Whatever the case, get your medical professional to check you out first.

-Now let's get into what we need to do to biohack our bodies for the older years awaiting us:
+Now let's get into what we need to do to biohack our bodies for the older years that are fast approaching us:

 A. Overcoming our inbuilt obstacles: Cultivating a Long-Term Vision; long-standing Psychological/Cultural habits.
 This is actually a long list which I will discuss elsewhere.

-Low inflammation: So vitally, many of the foods that we've grown up with have proved to be the worst kind of intake for our bodies' welfare.
-I've switched over to unrefined foods by and large, dropping pastas and white flour products, as well as the sugar-laden foods that I've been so addicted to.
+Low inflammation: So vitally, many of the foods that we've grown to love have proved to be the worst kind of intake for the welfare of our bodies.
+I've switched over to unrefined foods by and large, dropping pastas and white flour products, as well as the sugar-laden cakes & pastries that I've been so addicted to.
 (Yes, that has been one hard struggle, but I feel that I've pretty much arrived, as I write this).
-Basically, the strong blood sugar spikes create trauma for our cells, not good for their long-term welfare.
+Basically, the strong blood sugar spikes create trauma for our cells; not good for their long-term welfare.

-Encouraging autophagy in my body is vital (that's the body's inbuilt garbage collection process, which helps reduce cancer indicences).
+Encouraging autophagy in my body is vital (that's the body's inbuilt garbage collection process, which helps reduce the incidence of cancer).
 I do that mainly via my regular exercise schedule, while I also fast for 12, 14, or 16 hours quite regularly (mostly, on days when I don't weight-train.
+While on this topic, having long bouts of fasts between meals is another path you can take, to the benefit of your circulatory system.

 C. Physical Foundation Strategies: Strength, Muscularity, Mobility.